 If you are over 45 and do not wish to have Monovision LASIK, you will most likely require reading glasses after your LASIK surgery.
 For patients over 45 who wish to have both their far and distance vision corrected without Monovision or using reading glasses, a possible option to explore in order to effectively manage their presbyopia is Lens Replacement Surgery.

-Based on your lifestyle, activities and interests, Dr. Maloney and our staff can help determine what form of vision correction will best reach your vision goals.
+Based on your lifestyle, activities and interests, Dr. Maloney, Dr. Shamie and our staff can help determine what form of vision correction will best reach your vision goals.

 You don’t have to “adjust” to wearing reading glasses just to see things that are close to you.
 With Monovision LASIK, Dr. Maloney can give you crisp, clear vision for both distance and reading—without glasses or contacts.